 - Control over the End Result – effectively the booth renter must have the right to control the style of the hair for the customer.
 The salon can have no rights to how the style is rendered.

 - Govern by the Board of Cosmetology/Professional Regulation – each state is different, for example in New Jersey, booth renting to independents is against the law.
-So for those states that do allow booth renting, there are compliance issues.
+For those states that do allow booth renting, there are compliance issues.
 Some states require the booth renter to obtain a salon license.
 In New York, the booth renter must have their own ‘Appearance Enhancement Business’ license to provide services.
 Typically these licenses require bonds and insurance to protect the patron from medical issues and illegal activities.

 - Separate Insurance Compliance – the renter should carry insurance to protect the customer, the property and the shop owner from accidents.